theopak/wp-journalism/README.md

 * 2011 MAR 23 - A revised version of the theme fixes presentation and javascript bugs.
 The wp authors.php page is modified.
 * 2011 AUG 01 - The HTML5 Boilerplate project now optimizes the CSS and JS files.
 The theme's file structure reflects this.
 * 2011 NOV 11 - Licensing clarified and Github repo opened.
 Theme sanitized.
+* 2011 NOV 29 - Frontend code reorganized, restructured to be more managable.
+Gravatar bug on single.php fixed.
+Increased conformity to Wordpress theme standards.